-Success with tomatoes is a concise, informative guide containing all you need to know to grow a tasty crop of tomatoes.
+is a concise, informative guide containing all you need to know to grow a tasty crop of tomatoes.
 Each chapter covers a stage in tomato growing including growing from seed, what are grafted plants, growing under glass and outside, in containers, important advice and tips about feeding and watering together with troubleshooting and understanding tomato blight.
-There are key points in each chapter and a handy checklist.

 Available direct from The Sunday Gardener in paperback - for more information, buying options and reviews and how to buy click here.
 This handy guide comprises of approximately 55 pages, 23 illustrations and approximately 12,000 words.